Segmentation-Driven Monocular Shape from Polarization based on Physical Model: Experiment and Analysis

 \subsection{Experimental Results on Synthetic Data}

-Figure 6 presents the reconstruction results on dataset A and dataset B. The comparative analysis demonstrates the superior performance of our proposed method across diverse object geometries.
-The first row shows the input average intensity images.
-The second to the fifth rows display the reconstruction results obtained by the Atkinson’s method \cite{ref10}, Mahmoud’s method \cite{ref12}, Smith’s method \cite{ref14}, and the proposed method, respectively.
+Figure~\ref{fig5} presents the reconstruction results on dataset A and dataset B. The comparative analysis demonstrates the superior performance of our proposed method across diverse object geometries.
+The first row shows the input unpolarized intensity images.
+The second to the fifth rows display the reconstruction results obtained by the Atkinson's method~\cite{ref10}, Mahmoud's method~\cite{ref12}, Smith's method~\cite{ref14}, and the proposed method, respectively.
 The GT normal maps are shown in the bottom row.

-\textbf{The results of dataset A}: The baseline methods show significant limitations, where the Atkinson’s and Mahmoud’s methods achieve MAE of 40.09°-54.62° and exhibit noisy and discontinuous reconstructed maps.
-The Smith’s method improves the performance (MAE: 21.62°-29.26°), but retains artifacts in the regions with complex geometries.
-Our approach demonstrates superior reconstruction quality with MAE reduced to 14.00°-20.19° and substantially improved pixel accuracy (36.79\%-59.45\% at 11.25° threshold), while maintaining smooth surface continuity and fine structural details.
+\textbf{The results of dataset A.} The baseline methods show significant limitations, where the Atkinson's and Mahmoud's methods achieve MAE of $40.09^\circ$--$54.62^\circ$ and exhibit noisy and discontinuous reconstructed maps.
+The Smith's method improves the performance (MAE: $21.62^\circ$--$29.26^\circ$), but retains artefacts in the regions with complex geometries.
+Our approach demonstrates superior reconstruction quality with MAE reduced to $14.00^\circ$--$20.19^\circ$ and substantially improved pixel accuracy (36.79\%--59.45\% at $11.25^\circ$ threshold), while maintaining smooth surface continuity and fine structural details.

-\textbf{The results of dataset B}: The baseline methods show some variability, with the Atkinson’s and Mahmoud’s methods achieving MAE of 27.17°-42.17° and MAE of 46.62°-59.41°, respectively.
-The Smith’s approach provides better accuracy (MAE: 14.13°-27.38°) but shows limitations when dealing with complex objects.
-Our method consistently achieves the best performance across all objects (MAE: 8.61°-18.88°) with substantially higher pixel accuracy (46.65\%-73.18\%), effectively reconstructing the challenging geometries and complex structural arrangements.
+\textbf{The results of dataset B.} The baseline methods show some variability, with the Atkinson's and Mahmoud's methods achieving MAE of $27.17^\circ$--$42.17^\circ$ and MAE of $46.62^\circ$--$59.41^\circ$, respectively.
+The Smith's approach provides better accuracy (MAE: $14.13^\circ$--$27.38^\circ$) but shows limitations when dealing with complex objects.
+Our method consistently achieves the best performance across all objects (MAE: $8.61^\circ$--$18.88^\circ$) with substantially higher pixel accuracy (46.65\%--73.18\%), effectively reconstructing the challenging geometries and complex structural arrangements.